-Tourism can drive significant business growth and increase revenue for companies operating in Georgia.
-A $51.2 billion industry for the state, the gem of the south enjoys a proven, commercial appeal of southern sensibilities and modern possibilities.
-Plus, Georgia’s business-friendly climate that is home to 16 Fortune 500 headquarters enables companies beginning business or expanding business in Georgia to drive profits with less risk.
+Tourism drives significant business growth and increase revenue for companies operating in Georgia.
+A $51.2 billion industry for the state, the gem of the South enjoys a proven, commercial appeal of southern sensibilities and modern possibilities.
+Plus, Georgia’s business-friendly climate that is home to 16 Fortune 500® headquarters enables companies beginning business or expanding business in Georgia to drive profits with less risk.

 - Ensure high consumer and business traffic by positioning themselves at the crossroads of north-south and east-west travel in North America